Legendrian knots and constructible sheaves: Braids

+Our sheaves live on strips or cylinders decorated by braids.
+Specifying a smaller strip or cylinder, and taking the correspondingly restricted braid, induces a restriction morphism on moduli spaces.
+We are interested here in morphisms and diagrams of morphisms which can be constructed in this way, and especially in the use of these as convolution kernels.

+{\bf Convention:} We will be interested in the derived categories of constructible sheaves {\em on our moduli spaces $\cM_r(\Lambda)$ of constructible sheaves}.
+In the cases of interest here, where $\Lambda$ is a braid, the space $\cM_1(\Lambda)$ will always be an algebraic Artin stack over $k$, and we will be interested in its derived category of sheaves constructible with respect to {\em algebraic} stratifications.
+For an Artin stack $\mathfrak{A}$, we write $D(\mathfrak{A})$ for its derived category of constructible sheaves; the relevant foundations are worked out in \cite{LO2, LO3}.
+In fact, all our stacks are global quotient stacks, so the reader could use the equivalent notion of equivariant derived category \cite{BernsteinLunts} instead.

-We pause to discuss a moduli problem to which ours maps.
-Let $P \subset G$ be parabolic.
+We will sometimes want to use the mixed structure on the derived category; we will indicate as much by writing $D_m(\mathfrak{A}).$ We first discuss a simpler moduli problem to which ours maps.
+Let $G$ be a semisimple algebraic group, and let $P \subset G$ be a parabolic subgroup.
 Let $X$ be a compact one-manifold with boundary and carrying marked points, such that every point on the boundary is marked.
 We write $\mathrm{Bun}_{G, P}(X)$ for the moduli space of $G$ bundles on $X$, with reduction of structure at the marked points to $P$.
-There are natural maps given by cutting at or forgeting a marked point in the interior.
+There are natural maps given by cutting at or forgetting a marked point in the interior.